 Disallow Recurring Bookings for All Resources

-Of course now you can no longer book recurring meetings, which means you will need to book conference rooms for regularly-scheduled meetings manually.
-It's a bit cumbersome, but at least you know you'll have the room to yourself!
+Of course, now you can no longer book recurring meetings, which means you will need to book conference rooms for regularly-scheduled meetings manually.
+It is a bit cumbersome, but at least you know you will have the room to yourself.

 Set Your Allowable Meeting Conflict Rate to 0%